Tysonoaks/testing2files/README.md

 ## Usage

-Simply open `index.html` in a web browser to view the animation.
+Simply open `index.html` in a browser to view the animation.
 No additional dependencies required.

 ## Interaction Guide